 This sibling rivalry post is a guest post written by UK-based parent coach, Jane Rogers.

-“All-right, that’s it’ I shouted, I’ve had enough of your fighting.
+“All right, that’s it’ I shouted, I’ve had enough of your fighting.
 I’m fed up.
 Go to your rooms!”
 Although my children are now in their twenties I still remember how stressful I found the whole sibling rivalry thing.
 Then at the tail end of one summer break, when I was feeling particularly desperate for the school year to start again, I had a sudden ‘lightbulb’ moment.
-You know that moment?
+Do you know that moment?
 That “ah-yes”, total moment of clarity?

 My response wasn’t working.
 That is the only thing I knew for certain.
 Why, then, would I keep doing it?
 We all know children need praise and approval within context.
 They need to know when they are doing something of which you disapprove.

 At the time I had a friend with four children under the age of ten.
 I remember thinking: “How does she do it?”
 She always seemed calm and laid back, and, for the most part, her children simply got along.
 So, I decided to observe her.
 After spending time watching the way she dealt with things when her kids did squabble, and reading a bit on the subject of sibling rivalry, I came up with a plan.

 3 Brilliant Parenting Ideas to Abolish Sibling Rivalry